Cree language: Origin and diffusion

-Cree is believed to have begun as a dialect of the Proto-Algonquian language spoken between 2,500 and 3,000 years ago in the original Algonquian homeland, an undetermined area thought to be near the Great Lakes.
-The speakers of the proto-Cree language are thought to have moved north, and diverged rather quickly into two different groups on each side of James Bay.
+Cree is believed to have begun as a dialect of the Proto-Algonquian language spoken between 2,500 and 3,000 years ago in its linguistic homeland, an undetermined area thought to be near the Great Lakes.
+Speakers of the proto-Cree language are thought to have moved north and quickly diverged into two groups on either side of James Bay.
 The eastern group then began to diverge into separate dialects, whereas the western grouping probably broke into distinct dialects much later.
 After this point it is very difficult to make definite statements about how different groups emerged and moved around, because there are no written works in the languages to compare, and descriptions by Europeans are not systematic; as well, Algonquian people have a tradition of bilingualism and even of outright adopting a new language from neighbours.

-A traditional view among 20th-century anthropologists and historians of the fur trade posits that the Western Woods Cree and the Plains Cree (and therefore their dialects) did not diverge from other Cree peoples before 1670, when the Cree expanded out of their homeland near James Bay because of access to European firearms.
-By contrast, James Smith of the Museum of the American Indian stated, in 1987, that the weight of archeological and linguistic evidence puts the Cree as far west as the Peace River Region of Alberta before European contact.
+A traditional view among 20th-century anthropologists and historians of the fur trade posits that the Woodland Cree and the Plains Cree (and therefore their dialects) did not diverge from other Cree peoples before 1670, when the Cree expanded out of their homeland near James Bay because of access to European firearms.
+By contrast, James Smith of the George Gustav Heye Center stated in 1987 that the weight of archeological and linguistic evidence puts the Cree as far west as the Peace River Country of Alberta before European contact.

 Dialect criteria

 The Cree dialect continuum can be divided by many criteria.
 Dialects spoken in northern Ontario and the southern James Bay, Lanaudière, and Mauricie regions of Quebec differentiate //ʃ// (sh as in she) and //s//, while those to the west have merged the two phonemes as //s// and in the east the phonemes are merged as either //ʃ// or //h//.
 In several dialects, including northern Plains Cree and Woods Cree, the long vowels //eː// and //iː// have merged into a single vowel, //iː//.
 In the Quebec communities of Chisasibi, Whapmagoostui, and Kawawachikamach, the long vowel //eː// has merged with //aː//.

-However, the most transparent phonological variation between different Cree dialects are the reflexes of Proto-Algonquian *l in the modern dialects, as shown below:
+However, the most transparent phonological variations between different Cree dialects are reflexes of Proto-Algonquian *l in the modern varieties, as shown below: